PEOPLE-INSIDE/people-inside/README.md

 <img align="left" width="50" height="50" src="https://avatars2.githubusercontent.com/u/18107262?v=3&s=460">

-Martin is a Software Engineer, UI Designer, and author of many technical books & tutorials.
+Martin is a Software Engineer.
 He oversees the project direction, maintenance and organizes the planning and development efforts of the team.

 ## Paper